 How do I contact my student while he/she is abroad?

-SOCIAL NETWORKING SITES: Many students (and parents) find it rewarding to stay in contact via a site such as Facebook.
+SOCIAL NETWORKING SITES and BLOGS: Many students (and parents) find it rewarding to stay in contact with either or both of these.
 This enables students to communicate about their daily lives with many people at once and communicate any particular news easily.
-It is a familiar and universal way to stay in touch internationally.
+It is a familiar and universal way to stay in touch.
 Again, this should NOT replace having appropriate phone numbers and contact names should you need to contact your student urgently.
+WARNING: Your student will probably experience many ups and downs and post these.
+Have a conversation early about how important it is to you to know when a "down" has been resolved.
+You don't want to worry unnecessarily.

 What happens if there is an emergency?